Dhghomon/easy_rust/README.md

 }
 ```

-Here is what an output output looks like:
+Here is what an output looks like:

 ```text
 Please type something, or x to escape: